 Pioneering Women in Reproductive Sciences: Part I

-March is Women’s History Month.
-This week and the next, we are bringing you a two-part series on the contributions female scientists have made to our evolving understanding of fertility and reproduction.
+In honor of the United Nations' International Day of Women and Girls in Science, we are bringing you a two-part series on the contributions female scientists have made to our evolving understanding of fertility and reproduction.
+Here is part I.

 Pioneering Work of Female Scientists in Reproductive Sciences